Orlando, Florida is known for being a mecca for family travel, but are there things to do in Orlando for adults that are traveling without kids?

 Keep an eye out for osprey, owls, and other birds and wildlife that call this nature center home.

-This is an excellent place for a catch-up with a friend or a date!
+This is an excellent place for a catch-up with a friend, as well as a great idea for romantic dates for nature-lovers!

-This fantastic walking and balking trail around Lake Baldwin is a great way to get some exercise and enjoy the planned community of Baldwin Park.
+This fantastic walking and biking trail around Lake Baldwin is a great way to get some exercise and enjoy the planned community of Baldwin Park.

 On the inside of the trail is of course the lake, but on the outside are the homes, restaurants, and shop that make up this community.

-If you want to go a longer distance, you should know that Lake Baldwin Trail connects to the Cady Way Trail so you can increase your mileage.
+If you want to go a longer distance, you should know that the Lake Baldwin Trail connects to the Cady Way Trail, so you can increase your mileage.

 Cultural Things to Do in Orlando for Adults